Watch for Next Bridge Program Coming Soon!

 Are private lessons available?

 There are many reasons to hire a private coach for your child.
 Coaches can help skaters excel at a faster pace than in group lessons, supplement group lessons, provide assistance on a difficult skill, or help when the skater is ready to compete more seriously.
-If you are interested in private lessons, ask the Skating Director, Serhii Vaypan, for a Private Lesson Request Form.
+If you are interested in private lessons, ask the Skating Director, for more details.

 Coaches are independent contractors and all financial arrangements are made with them directly.
 Cost varies based on the rate of the instructor hired.